 There is very little information available on the land transport sector.
 The public transportation system in Vanuatu is still inefficient due to no transport routing systems established.
 The public transportation system is owned by individuals with no control from the central or provincial governments.
 This makes the number of buses and taxes uncontrollable leading to more air pollution and increased emission of greenhouse gases.

 Vanuatu lacks the policy and legislative framework to control the importation of inefficient vehicles into the country.
 The lack of education and awareness on the importation and use of low emission vehicles is a barrier to the rapid uptake of energy efficient vehicles into the country.

 - Feasibility study which will inform the Government on the missing information that is required for the development of the low emission land transport system in Vanuatu

-- Assist in developing a Simplified Approval Process (SAP) project proposal under the Green Climate Fund for the actual implementation of the initiatives identified in the feasibility study
+- Assist in developing concept note under the Green Climate Fund to seek financing support for the implementation of the initiatives identified in the feasibility study

 - Identified the feasibility of reducing GHG emissions through implementing energy efficiency in Vanuatu’s land transport sector

 - Drafted GCF financing proposal for the funding of the low emission in Vanuatu’s land transport sector